osu-itis/ansible-scriptbox/README.md

 $ ansible-playbook -i inventory/stage site.yml --limit newhost.someplace.edu
 ```

-**If you do not limit by hostname, the playbook will run on all hosts in the environment, which is probably not what you want.**
+**IMPORTANT: If you do not limit by hostname, the playbook will run on all hosts in the environment, which is probably not what you want.**

 ### Update Script Deployments on Hosts

-1. Run ansible-playbook on the appropriate inventory file:
+Run ansible-playbook on the appropriate inventory file:

 ```
 $ ansible-playbook -i inventory/stage deploy.yml